MicrosoftLearning/AZ500-AzureSecurityTechnologies.de-de/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     >**Hinweis:** Wenn Sie die Verbindungszeichenfolge verwenden, müssen Sie den Platzhalter `{your_password}` durch das Kennwort ersetzen, das Sie mit der Bereitstellung in Übung 1 konfiguriert haben.

-#### Aufgabe 4: Anmelden bei dem virtuellen Azure-Computer, auf dem Visual Studio 2019 und SQL Server Management Studio 2018 ausgeführt werden
+#### Aufgabe 4: Anmelden bei der Azure-VM, auf der Visual Studio 2019 und SQL Server Management Studio 19 ausgeführt werden

 In dieser Aufgabe melden Sie sich bei dem virtuellen Azure-Computer an, dessen Bereitstellung Sie in Übung 1 initiiert haben.
-Auf diesem dem virtuellen Azure-Computer werden Visual Studio 2019 und SQL Server Management Studio 2018 gehostet.
+Auf dieser Azure-VM werden Visual Studio 2019 und SQL Server Management Studio 19 gehostet.

     >**Note**: Before you proceed with this task, ensure that the deployment you initiated in the first exercise has completed successfully.
 You can validate this by navigating to the blade of the Azure resource group "Az500Lab10" (or other name you chose) and selecting **Deployments** from the Settings pane.